EYH0602/paper-reading/LeanDojo/README.md

 1. No comparison with other LLM-based theorem provers, only comparied with GPT4.
 2. Code analysis part of the framework does not support function/theorem's full name.
+3. Did not solve the issue of unique fully qualified names of functions/lemmas (similar to name mangling in C++).

 ## Q&A